We’re celebrating this month’s Gracious Girl, Dr. Marlah Mardis for her Mardi Gras Decor!

 “Throw me something, mister” is a common refrain at Mardi Gras, as revelers try to entice floats to throw them some beads.
 As you can imagine, beads are incorporated everywhere in Marlah’s Mardi Gras decor.
 She even showcases custom beads from our alma mater and undergraduate sorority chapter, the Epsilon Tau chapter of Alpha Kappa Alpha, Inc.

 She even decorates her chandelier!
-I This is so pretty and elegant.
-It is just enough, without going over the top.
+I This is so pretty and elegant and shows refined restraint.

 My favorite part of the decorations is her Mardi Gras Tree!
 Who does that?
 Marlah does and she does it well!
 This tree is beautiful!
 Adorned in beads, ribbons, masks and fleur de lis, all the elements of Mardi Gras come together on this tree.